kilpkonn/blog-src/content/post1.md

 # Dividends and interests

-For the 2022 I had a goal of getting 1000 eur passive income.
+For the 2022 I had a goal of getting 1000€ passive income.
-Well I failed that... but I managed to earn 800 which isn't that far off considering the fact that I bought quite many dividend stocks after they had already paid the dividends for this year. <!-- TODO -->
+Well I failed that... but I managed to earn 855€ which isn't that far off considering the fact that I bought quite many dividend stocks after they had already paid the dividends for this year.

 I also started giving out small loans on [omaraha.ee](https://omaraha.ee/et/) from beginning of February.
-By the end of the year I'm 40eur in profit which is xx% considering my investment.
+By the end of the year I'm 45€ in profit which is 9% considering my investment.
 Definitely below expectations and I'd argue that it's not worth the risk, but I'm keeping the investment to see how it performs in the future and after all I don't want to keep everything in stocks.

 # Other investments